✓ Updated July 2026

 Essential Travel Tips

-Take the RER C train from central Paris directly to Versailles Château Rive Gauche station.
-It's the most straightforward and affordable way to get there.
-Just be sure your ticket is valid for Zone 4, as Versailles is outside central Paris.
+Take the RER C train directly to Versailles Château Rive Gauche station.
+It's the most straightforward and affordable way to get there from central Paris.
+Be sure to validate your ticket before boarding and keep it until you exit the station, as there are often checks.

-Be aware of your surroundings, especially in crowded areas like the Hall of Mirrors.
-Pickpocketing can occur, so keep your valuables secure and out of sight.
-Consider a cross-body bag or a money belt for added peace of mind.
+Be aware of your surroundings and keep your valuables secure, especially in crowded areas like the Hall of Mirrors or near ticket queues.
+Pickpocketing can occur, so a cross-body bag or a money belt is a good idea.
+Don't leave your belongings unattended, even for a moment.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.